 Additional bot resources

 To learn more about building bots, check out our Slack API documentation.
-We also have a number of other handy resources to help you along the way:
+We also have a few other handy resources to help you along the way: